 As part of her Masters studies, Taryn undertook a research project on the rate of urine leakage in women who attend gyms to exercise.
-The results of this study were that a staggering 50% of the women surveyed reported that they suffered from this.
-This led to Taryn questioning why there weren’t more low impact, pelvic-floor friendly group exercise classes in the community, and why women aren’t routinely being pre-screened by class instructors for these issues.
+The results of this study were that a staggering 50% of the women surveyed reported that they suffered from Stress Urinary Incontinence.
+This led to Taryn questioning why there weren’t more low impact, pelvic-floor friendly group exercise classes in the community, and why women aren’t routinely being pre-screened by class instructors for common pelvic health issues.

 Seeing a gap in the market, Taryn launched FitRight in 2014, and began training other physiotherapists to join her in providing safe, widely accessible exercise classes for expectant and new Mums in a variety of locations around Perth.

-Taryn is excited about what the future holds, and hopes that FitRight is changing the face of pregnancy and postnatal exercise.
-Her aim is that current and future generations of childbearing women will be empowered to keep as fit and active as possible in a way that protects their pelvic floor from unnecessary harm!
+Taryn hopes that FitRight is changing the face of exercise for women – her aim is that current and future generations of childbearing women will be empowered to keep as fit and active as possible in a way that protects their pelvic floor from unnecessary harm!

 In 2021, the FitRight brand grew to include a new company – FitRight HQ.
 Together with co-owner Jessica Hextall, Taryn has realised her dream of a Centre for Women’s Health & Exercise that is a ‘one stop shop’ for women during pregnancy, in early motherhood, and all throughout their lives, to access the highest quality healthcare in the areas of pelvic health, musculoskeletal health, breastfeeding and exercise.